3. End to End Model Execution

 print("MyModuleWithExternCall Prediction:", class_names[pred_kind[0]])

-MyModuleWithExternCall Prediction: Sandal
+MyModuleWithExternCall Prediction: Trouser

 3.7.
 Mixing TensorIR Code and Libraries